Public indecency charges filed following complaints in Xenia YMCA’s locker room

 The complaints were made between November 2021 and November 2022.
 Court documents state three juvenile girls were present during one of the incidents.

-In a written statement, the YMCA of Greater Dayton said it adheres to state and federal laws which allow members to use its facilities regardless of gender identity or sexual orientation.
+In a written statement, the YMCA of Greater Dayton said it adheres to state and federal laws that allow members to use its facilities regardless of gender identity or sexual orientation.

 The Greater Dayton YMCA adheres to Ohio and Federal laws and antidiscrimination laws which allow all members access to its facilities and programs, regardless of religion, national origin, race, color, sex, age, disability, gender identity, or sexual orientation.
 In addition, the Greater Dayton YMCA’s has a strong record of both protecting personal privacy and modesty in our facilities which are both safe and accommodating while serving and including all members of the community equally.